About Dr. Salob

 Dr. Stacy Salob earned her Bachelor of Arts degree summa cum laude from the University of Pennsylvania in Philadelphia, and her medical degree from Harvard Medical School in Boston.
 She went on to an Internship in Pediatrics at the Mount Sinai School of Medicine in New York City, followed by a Clinical Research Fellowship in Pediatric Dermatology at the Hospitals for Sick Children and St. John’s Hospital of Dermatology in London.
 Dr. Salob then completed her Dermatology residency at New York Presbyterian Hospital-Weill Cornell Medical Center.
 From 1995 to 2002 Dr. Salob was an Attending Physician in the Dermatology Division of Memorial Sloan Kettering Cancer Center in New York City, where patients from all over the world sought her expertise.

-A Diplomate of the American Board of Dermatology, Dr. Salob is a Clinical Assistant Professor in the Department of Dermatology at Cornell University Medical College and New York Presbyterian Hospital, where she received the “Teacher of the Year” award in 2008 and 2010.
+A Diplomate of the American Board of Dermatology, Dr. Salob is a Clinical Assistant Professor in the Department of Dermatology at Cornell University Medical College and New York Presbyterian Hospital, where she received the “Teacher of the Year” award in 2008 and 2010, and 2019.
 She is the author of numerous peer-reviewed journal articles and presentations.
 Dr. Salob also keeps active in professional societies, with membership in the American Academy of Dermatology, New York Academy of Medicine’s Division of Dermatology, Women’s Dermatologic Society, Leader’s Society of the Dermatology Foundation and Skin Cancer Foundation.